RandallDavis/FSharp-InversionOfControl-Demo/README.md

 # FSharp-InversionOfControl-Demo

-A demonstration with commentary to illustrate IoC for testing in F#.
+*A demonstration with commentary to illustrate Inversion of Control for testing in F#.*

 A lot of well-written code is very hard to test.
-The aim of this exercise is to show how to refactor code so that it can be well tested via simple refactorings.
+The aim of this exercise is to show how to refactor code so that it can be tested properly.

 # Code commentary